-- Financial Risks:
+- Financial Risks;

 - Operational Risks; and

 - Compliance Risks.

 Risk measures are used as a gate opener for any performance based remuneration.
-Remuneration outcomes are assessed against individual performance (which is set at the beginning of the performance year) and Business and/or Group Risk Appetite Statements.
-All incentive awards are reviewed and may be reduced or even eliminated in light of any risk management issues.
+Remuneration outcomes are assessed against individual performance (against KPIs set at the beginning of the performance year) and Business and/or Group Risk Appetite Statements.
+All incentive awards are reviewed and may be reduced or adjusted to zero in the event of any risk management issues.